DanTheWebDevMan/liri-node-app/README.md

 The LIRI application was made for this assignment, which is similiar to iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives data in return.

+Link to deployed version:https://dannielzelaya.github.io/liri-node-app/.

 ## *What does the app do?*

 1. The app  connects to 4 different systems(servers) using APIs and the user can input one of four commands to get a different response from the systems.
 The four commands are:
   1. concert-this
-    1. Connects to Bands In Town Artist Events API
+    * Connects to Bands In Town Artist Events API
   2. spotify-this-song
-    1. Connects to Spotify API
+    * Connects to Spotify API
   3. movie-this
-    1. Connects to Axios package which retrieves data from the OMDB API
+    * Connects to Axios package which retrieves data from the OMDB API
   4. do-what-it-says
-    1. Runs the command and value inside the random.txt file
+    * Runs the command and value inside the random.txt file

 ## *What does the user need to do?*